 Collection efforts are made during the registration process seeking payment for self-pay accounts and or copayments.
-The hospital sends an initial summary bill to all inpatients, which lists major service categories.
+The hospital sends an initial summary bill to all patients, which lists major service categories.
 Attached to summary bills is a Patient Financial Services Brochure, which provides information on billing and how to apply for Patient Financial Assistance (See Financial Assistance Policy 050).

 Self-pay and residual self-pay balances are outsourced to a contracted agent who sends statements and letters seeking collection of hospital debt.
 The billing agent is directed to seek full payment at the earliest possible date and can accept monthly payment arrangements until the account is paid in full.
-The agent's collection activity will include statements, letters and phone calls generally at 30 day intervals.
-Collection efforts may be more or less frequently depending upon patient responses and other circumstances.
-All letters have been reviewed and approved by the hospital's Director of Patient Financial Services.
+The billing/collection agent's collection activity to include statements and letters has been reviewed and approved by the hospital's Director of Patient Financial Services.

-Sale of Debts

-Neither the hospital nor its billing/collection agent will sell patient debts to businesses for the purpose of hospital profit for patient debt collection.
+Sale of Debts: Neither the hospital nor its billing/collection agent will sell patient debts to businesses for the purpose of hospital profit for patient debt collection.